HISPlayer/UnityAndroid-SDK/audio-retrieval.md

 ## HISPlayer Android Spatial Audio Sample

-Please download the sample here: [HISPlayer_Android_SpatialAudio_Sample.unitypackage](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_Android_SpatialAudio_Sample_v2.unitypackage)
+Please download the sample here: [HISPlayer_Android_SpatialAudio_Sample.unitypackage](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_Android_SpatialAudio_Sample_v2.unitypackage) and import it to your Unity project.

+Before using the sample, make sure that you have imported HISPlayer SDK.
+If not, please follow the [**Quickstart Guide**](./setup-guide.md).

 The sample plays local video with 5 audio channels that are connected to 5 AudioSources.
 You may modify the sample depending on your audio channel count.
 Please refer to the sample package which consists of the following Unity scenes in **HISPlayerSpatialAudioSample\Scenes**: